phac-nml/biohansel/docs/source/user-docs/Tutorial.rst

    :width: 25 px

 .. |galaxyresults| image:: Results_Galaxy.png
-   :alt: Galaxy Results files from BioHansel
+   :alt: Galaxy Results files from biohansel
    :width: 400 px

-This tutorial is for demonstrating how to run BioHansel and to confirm that it is installed correctly.
+This tutorial is for demonstrating how to run biohansel and to confirm that it is installed correctly.
 For step by step installation instructions view `installation home <../installation-docs/home.html>`_ or for quick instructions view `quick install <usage.html>`_.

 Testing: